Constitution of the Faculty Assembly of the College of William and Mary

 Section 9.
 When either the elected President, Vice-President or the Secretary is unable to take office, or is unable to complete a term of office, a replacement shall be elected, by the means described in Article II, Section 3, to complete the term.

 Section 10.
-The faculty representative to the Board of Visitors shall not serve as an Officer of the Assembly nor as a member on the Committee on Academic Affairs, the Committee on Faculty Affairs, or the Committee on Planning and Resources.
+Neither the faculty representative to the Board of Visitors nor the appointed NTE representative (when one is serving on the Assembly) shall serve as an Officer of the Assembly or as a member on the Committee on Academic Affairs, the Committee on Faculty Affairs, or the Committee on Planning and Resources.

 Section 1.
 The regular meetings of the Assembly shall be held at least once per semester, and not more often than once per month.
 Regular meeting dates shall be published in advance in an appropriate university publication.